jmongard/Git.SemVersioning.Gradle/README.md

   has the same effect as the --no-commit flag.
 * **metaSeparator**: The character to use to separate build metadata from the version when printing info version.
 * **useTwoDigitVersion**: If the version should be two digits instead of three.
+* **pathFilter**: Filter commits to only include those touching the specified path prefix.
+Useful for monorepos where you want version bumps based only on changes in a subdirectory (e.g., `"lib"` or `"api"`).
+Commits outside the filter don't affect version calculation but release commits and tags outside the filter are still found as the base version.

 Patterns is matched using [java regular expressions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) with IGNORE_CASE and MULTILINE options enabled.